senawDragon/symmetrical-funicular/README.md

 # symmetrical-funicular
-A collection of science from different animes.
-Every concept is explained with sources and links for further studying.
+A collection of science and references from different animes.
+Every concept and reference is explained with sources and links for further studying.

 ## INTRODUCTION TO symmetrical-funicular
 I am a weeb as well as a science geek.
 Basically your average otaku.
 Since first watching, I have always wanted to understand the science behind the anime called "Science Fell in Love, So I Tried to Prove It" 理系が恋に落ちたので証明してみた。